25 to 30 inches

 - Best Friend

 With Greyhound German Shepherds, you never know how they are going to look.
 It’s not like the two-parent breeds bear much resemblance.
-There are two things that are predictable when it comes to the physical make-up of this breed, however: They’re gonna be big and they’re gonna be cute.
+There are two things that are predictable when it comes to the physical make-up of this breed, however: They’re going to be big and they’re going to be cute.

 This breed comes in a variety of colors, and while these dogs always look like a mixture of a Greyhound and a German Shepherd, you never know which look will be dominant.
 As is the case with their parents, this is a medium to large-sized dog, with a greater chance of being large.
 As such, they will require more calories than most dogs (we’ll get to this in a bit), and their size when fully grown can be anywhere from 50 pounds to 110 pounds.
 That’s so much cuteness!